sejili/sejili/README.md

 so hard of hearing people learn muscle movement finaly they can speaking!

+scrifice is the game that is darwing story

 **border all of the comment is just my mind.**